myunghyunj/electrophysiology-ToolKit/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 Toolkit provides a comprehensive and modular framework for the analysis of EEG data derived from preclinical models of epilepsy.
 It integrates pre-optimized signal processing algorithms specifically engineered for the robust detection and temporal delineation of Tourette-like tic phenomena in both transgenic and chemically induced rodent models of neurological pathology.
-All graphical outputs are publication-ready and conform to clinical electrophysiological conventions, facilitating seamless juxtaposition with behavioral video recordings for multimodal analysis.
+All graphical outputs are publication-ready and conform to clinical electrophysiological conventions—i.e. seamless juxtaposition with behavioral video recordings for multimodal analysis.

 ## Overview